Sack Delhi LG for illegal award of contract to daughter during his term at KVIC: AAP to PM Modi | Politics

 The Aam Aadmi Party (AAP) on Saturday alleged that Delhi LG V K Saxena misused his position and awarded a contract for interior designing of a Khadi lounge in Mumbai to his daughter when he was the KVIC chairman and demanded that Prime Minister Narendra Modi ''immediately'' sack him.

-Addressing a press conference, AAP national spokesperson and Rajya Sabha MP Sanjay Singh also demanded that legal proceedings be initiated against Saxena for allegedly the awarding to his daughter in violation of the law.
+Addressing a press conference, AAP national spokesperson and Rajya Sabha MP Sanjay Singh also demanded that legal proceedings be initiated against Saxena for allegedly awarding the contract to his daughter Shivangi Saxena in violation of the law.

 ''LG V K Saxena, during his term as KVIC chairman, misused his position and awarded a contract for interior designing of a Khadi lounge in Mumbai to his daughter.
 In awarding the contract, he violated the provisions of the KVIC Act 1961,'' Singh charged.

-The prime minister should immediately sack Saxena as the Delhi LG and legal action should be taken against him for illegally awarding the contract to his daughter, he said.
+He said the prime minister should immediately sack Saxena as the Delhi LG and legal action should be taken against him for illegally awarding the contract to his daughter.

-The AAP is holding consultations with its senior lawyers and preparing to approach the court in the matter, Singh told reporters.
+The AAP is holding consultations with its senior lawyers and preparing to approach the court in the matter, Singh said.

-''Delhi LG can't' escape his misdeeds.
+''Delhi LG can't escape his misdeeds.
 We will soon be approaching court in the matter because the due process of awarding the contract was not followed,'' he said, asking ''how can the KVIC chairman give a contract to his relative?''.
+Taking to Twitter, Singh had on Thursday asked Saxena if he had awarded a contract to his daughter without floating any tender when he was the Khadi and Village Industries Commission (KVIC) chief.

+Reacting to the AAP MP's allegation, the LG's office had tweeted that Saxena, as KVIC chairman, had got the design of the Khadi Lounge, Mumbai made by his daughter, who is a designer, free of cost.

+''It should be known that the Hon'ble Lt.
+Governor, as KVIC president, had got the design of Khadi Lounge, Mumbai made free of cost (pro bono) requesting his daughter, who is a designer,'' the Raj Niwas had clarified in a tweet, adding, ''Contrary to your (Singh's) statement, there was no tender for the design, and no one got the tender and instead, lakhs of rupees of KVIC were saved.''
+Replying to questions on the Raj Niwas's clarification, Singh said the KVIC Act clearly bars its officials from awarding any contract or work to any of their family members.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)